Did you Know? List of Interesting Facts about Indians Nebraska

 - Fact 4 - Origin of the name of the state: Name based on an Otoe Indian word that means "flat water," referring to the Platte River

 - Fact 5 - Features of the area: Plains of the central lowland in the eastern third rising to the Great Plains and hill country

-- Fact 6 - The Native Americans of Nebraska were the were the Arapaho, Cheyenne, Comanche, Chippewa, Delaware, Fox, Omaha, Fox, Kansas, Kiowa, Missouri, Iowa Oto, Sauk and the Pawnee tribes.
+- Fact 6 - The Indians of Nebraska were the were the Arapaho, Cheyenne, Comanche, Chippewa, Delaware, Fox, Omaha, Fox, Kansas, Kiowa, Missouri, Iowa Oto, Sauk and the Pawnee tribes.

 The tepee, commonly used for shelter by the Plains Indians